 Afterward, relax in the garden hammocks, play a round of Bocce ball on the great lawn, or play steel drums in the Caribbean House.
-A soundstage is the venue for the best of local musicians and special performances.
+There is a soundstage for the best local musicians and special performances.
 Catch them at Night Lights in the Garden!

 Before you head home, grab a bite at the Fogg Cafe.
 The menu incorporates botanical textures and colors from the gardens into high-class dishes.
 Best of all, the ingredients are all local.
 You can’t go wrong with the Bahn Mi or Mango Chicken Salad.

 Residents say that Naples has the best sunsets in Florida.
-To see what all the fuss is about, head down to the beach and check out the historic Pier, one of the best things to do in Naples, Florida.
+To see what all the fuss is about, head down to the beach and check out the historic pier, one of the best free things to do in Naples, Florida.

 At the end of 12th Avenue South, the Naples Pier stretches over 1,000 feet out into the Gulf of Mexico.
 Walk all the way to the end and sit on the benches to enjoy one of the most beautiful sunsets you’ve ever seen.